mefistodevelop/vue-form/README.md

 Form for creating new client.<br>
 Developed with Vue-CLI<br>
 For styles used CSS preprocessor Sass<br>
-Validation realized with Vuelidate library
+Validation implemented with Vuelidate library
+Deployed on GitHub Pages with gh-pages

 ## Project setup
 ```